 - Employment agreement/letter (must detail compensation, duties, and start date).

 - Verification of lodging in Thailand

 NOTE: All documents must be legalized before submission and must be translated into the Thai language.

 Yes, you can extend a Thailand work permit for an additional year, but you must meet the requirement, such as; enough salary and a valid work contract.
-You can Get an Extension of Stay Permit at the Thai Immigration Bureau.
+The Thai Immigration Office is the place to go if you need to renew your visa.

 If you need more time, just apply for another extension before the current one runs out.
 A Work Visa holder must wait at least three years before applying for a Permanent Residence Permit.

 Thai Entry and Exit Visa.